 Homeless in America’s finest city.

-November is National Homeless Youth Awareness Month.
-Nearly 1,000 youth are homeless in our city today and that number is likely an undercount.
-The number of homeless youth under 18 jumped 35 percent last year.
+November is National Runaway and Homeless Youth Awareness Month.
+More than 1,500 youth are homeless in San Diego today and that number is likely an undercount.

 You can help.